PKGaspi/AsepriteScripts/README.md

 Please, take a look at the [repo wiki](https://github.com/PKGaspi/AsepriteScripts/wiki) to learn more about the scripts.

+## Disclaimer
+These scripts were last tested on Aseprite version v1.2.14.
+It happened before that an Aseprite update broke the functionality of these scripts.
+Please, backup your work before use.
+If a script doesn't work, please open an issue.

 ## Installation

 1. Download or clone this repository.